 As a concept, personal shopping service has its origins in the world of London’s venerable department stores, such as Harrods and Selfridges.
 The idea of the personal shopper, however, has gone far beyond department stores.
 Modern retailers are seeing customer service and personal shopping as a differentiator in increasingly crowded markets.
-Here are a few of the benefits these retailers are seeing:

 Improved customer connection through personalization